Deer Cave: Access and tourism

 Tourism access to the cave (and to the entire park) was opened in 1984.
 The landscape attracts around 25,000 visitors from countries all over the world every year.

 To access Deer Cave, one must first enter the Gunung Mulu National Park, by way of Kota Kinabalu or the nearby city of Miri.
-Malaysian Airlines operates flights of approximately 30 minutes from Miri to Mulu.
+Malaysia Airlines operates flights of approximately 30 minutes from Miri to Mulu.
 The park can also be reached by boat from Marudi, but a special booking must be made since no regular boat covers that area.

 Access to Deer Cave from the National Park entrance is via a 3 km plank walkway which passes through regions of lowland and limestone tropical rainforest with immense trees and limestone outcrops.
 This walk is considered an additional attraction to visitors as it takes them through the rainforest (of about 55,000 ha) and by an ancient Penan Burial Cave.

 Some artificial lighting is provided within the cave, but flashlights are recommended for personal use in darker areas.
 Visitor attention may be drawn to a specific formations - unique stalagmites and also to a specific formation near the cave entrance which bears a distinct resemblance to the profile of Abraham Lincoln.

 To the northeast the cave opens into the so-called Garden of Eden, an approximately 1 km wide, circular depression encircled with 150–300 m tall limestone walls from three sides and a mountain slope from the fourth.
 The Garden of Eden is a karst valley or sinkhole with a volume of 150 million cubic meters, its bottom is covered with rainforest.